Phylum: Magnoliophyta - Class: Equisetopsida - Order: Caryophyllales - Family: Caryophyllaceae

 Silene colorata is a Mediterranean species with smaller pink flowers that are more deeply notched; it also has a less robust growing habit and favours dry sandy soil.

-The pictures of Ragged Robin shown on this page were taken in June in Newborough Warren National Nature Reserve in Anglesey, North Wales, Llangloffan Fen National Nature Reserve in Pembrokeshire, Crosshands in Carmarthenshire, and Rhydlewis in Ceredigion..
+The pictures of Ragged Robin shown on this page were taken in June in Newborough Warren National Nature Reserve in Anglesey, North Wales, Llangloffan Fen National Nature Reserve in Pembrokeshire, Crosshands in Carmarthenshire, Rhydlewis in Ceredigion, and in May in Slovenia.